bramkouwen/SVG-Icon-Marketplace/README.md

 Icon Chest

 ## Project description
 This project is my SVG-Icon-Marketplace homework assignment for my MMED-1055-01-22S Multimedia Authoring 2 class.
 For the assignment I have created a icon store called Icon Chest.
-I gave it a logo and a nav and search bar.
+I gave it a logo,a nav, and search bar.
 The icons I created are about musical instruments.
 There are twelve in total and they are all white and there is a hover feature on them so that they get a border when you move your mouse across them.

 ## Store name